List of modern great powers: United States (1848–)

 NATO members and their partners (NATO is a military alliance which the United States is part of.)

 The United States was the foremost of the world's two superpowers during the Cold War.
-After the Cold War, the most common belief held that only the United States fulfilled the criteria to be considered a superpower.
+After the Cold War, the most common belief was that only the United States fulfilled the criteria to be considered a superpower.
 Regardless of the debate on its status as a superpower, the United States is considered a great power.

 Its geographic area composes the third or fourth-largest state in the world, with an area of approximately 9.37 million km^{2}.
 The population of the US was 334.9 million in 2024, the third-largest of any nation.
 The US holds a permanent seat on the United Nations Security Council, with two allies with permanent seats, the United Kingdom and France.
-The US has strong ties with most of Europe and NATO, Latin America, Australia, New Zealand, South Africa, Commonwealth Realms in Oceania and the Caribbean, and several East Asian countries (South Korea, Taiwan, Japan, Singapore).
+The US has strong ties with most of Europe and NATO, Latin America, Australia, New Zealand, South Africa, Israel, Commonwealth Realms in Oceania and the Caribbean, and several East Asian countries (South Korea, Taiwan, Japan, Singapore).

-The economic strength of the United States is a major driving force of its power.
-The United States is a highly developed country, and its economy accounts for approximately more than a quarter of global GDP, the world's largest by country.
+The economic strength of the United States is a major driver of its power.
+The United States is a highly developed country, and its economy accounts for more than a quarter of global GDP, the world's largest by country.
 By value, the United States is the world's largest importer and second-largest exporter.
 Although it accounts for just over 4.2% of the world's total population, the U.S. holds over 30% of the total wealth in the world, the largest share held by any country.
-The US has large resources of minerals, energy resources, metals, and timber, a large and modernized farming industry and a large industrial base.
+The US has abundant mineral, energy, and metal resources, as well as timber, a large and modernized farming industry, and a large industrial base.
 The United States dollar is the dominant world reserve currency.
-US systems were rooted in capitalist economic theory based on supply and demand, that is, production determined by customers' demands.
+US systems were rooted in capitalist economic theory based on supply and demand, in which production was determined by customer demand.
 America was allied with the G7 major economies.
 US economic policy prescriptions were the "standard" reform packages promoted for crisis-wracked developing countries by Washington, DC–based international institutions such as the International Monetary Fund (IMF), World Bank, as well as the US Treasury Department.
-The US also provides aid to developing countries through USAID.